creachadair/chirp/spec.md

 ### Error Handling

 Basic errors in the protocol implementation are **protocol fatal**.
 For a protocol fatal error, the peer MUST immediately terminate the channel and report or log an error to the host.
-Protocol fatal errors are the result of channel failures, resource exhaustion, or an incorrect peer implementation rather than host code.
+Channel failures, resource exhaustion, and incorrect peer implementation lead to protocol fatal errors.
+Errors reported by method handlers are not protocol fatal.

 To **silently discard** a packet means that the receiving peer MUST fully consume the packet and MUST NOT send a response to the sending peer.
-The channel is not closed.
-The receiving peer is free to log or otherwise report the packet to the host.
+Neither peer closes the channel.
+The receiving peer is free to log or the packet or report an error to the host.

 To **respond with error** means that the receiving peer MUST fully consume the packet and send a response to the sending peer indicating the error condition.
 The channel is not closed.